 Certain expenses, such as those for cosmetic surgery or health care premiums, are not reimbursable under the Health Care Spending Account.

-Your health care company will be the administrator of your Health Care Spending Account.
+Your health care company -Aetna/PayFlex or Cigna - will be the administrator of your Health Care Spending Account.
 If you do not enroll in medical coverage through JPMorgan Chase, Cigna will administer your Health Care Spending Account.